Campuses and Landmarks

 Map of River Campus

 Rush Rhees Library—The dome of this majestic building, the University's central library, is the institution's unofficial symbol and a community landmark.
-The Hopeman Memorial Carillon, one of only six in New York State and some 180 on the entire continent, is housed here.
+The Hopeman Memorial Carillon, one of only six in New York State and some 180 carillons on the entire continent, is housed here.

 Robert B. Goergen Athletic Center—Features the Edmund A. Hajim Alumni Gymnasium, an 11,000-square-foot fitness center with state-of-the-art fitness equipment, locker rooms, and a multi-activity center.
-The athletic center also houses the Louis Alexander Palestra, home for University intercollegiate basketball and volleyball, with permanent seating for 2,200; a field house, with a 200-meter track and synthetic activity infield; the Speegle-Wilbraham Aquatic Center; as well as tennis, squash, and racquetball facilities.
+The athletic center also houses the Louis Alexander Palestra, home for University intercollegiate basketball and volleyball, with permanent seating for 2,200; a field house, with a 200-meter track and synthetic activity infield; and the Speegle-Wilbraham Aquatic Center; as well as tennis, squash, and racquetball facilities.

 Interfaith Chapel—The tower of this University landmark rises to a point 117 feet above the Genesee River and has 6,500 square feet of colored glass walls—one of the largest glass constructions of its kind in the world.